Initial Filing and Fees for Forming a California LLC

 ||5 Business Days

-When you form your CA LLC through Incfile, we automatically charge you this fee and forward it to the California Secretary of State when we file your incorporation
+When you incorporate through Incfile, we charge the state fee to you and pay the California Secretary of State on your behalf when we file your paperwork.
+Note that California State does offer expedited filing for an extra fee.

 Foreign Qualification to Operate in a State Outside California

-typically necessary if you have a physical presence, employees or banking in a different state than California.
-Fees and requirements for foreign qualifications depend on each
+state.
+These are typically necessary if you have a physical presence, employees or banking in a different state than California.
+Fees and requirements for foreign

-- California Statement of Information: File this report every other year with the CA SOS
+File this report every other year with the Secretary of State.

 Statement of Information